 - it takes 4–6 days for the river level to peak following heavy rain, as water moves down the catchment area from the west

-- flooding on the island and in the Botley Road area occurs very slowly and there is plenty of time to prepare
+- flooding on the island and in the Botley Road area usually occurs slowly and there is plenty of time to prepare

 - the lowest point in the island is towards the southern end and the water rises here first

 - even in recent severe flood events only a small number of properties on the island have been affected